Medical Transcriptionist Resume Example

 I always suggest brushing up on medical terminology and grammar rules before any interview.
 Most employers actually give short editing tests-about 20-30 minutes-to check your skills.

-You should also expect questions about handling confidential patient data.
+You should also expect questions about handling confidential patient data, and reviewing a medical cover letter can help you prepare strong responses.
 Employers want to see you know HIPAA guidelines and can explain how you protect sensitive information.

 Practice talking about your editing process and accuracy rate.
 If you've hit 98% or higher, mention it.
 This shows you pay attention to detail and deliver consistent results.